-This is an Opinion Statement prepared by the CFE ECJ Task Force1 on Case C-382/16, Hornbach-Baumarkt, in which the Court of Justice of the EU (Second Chamber) (ECJ) delivered its judgment on 31 May 2018.2 In general terms, the ECJ did not follow the opinion given by Advocate General Bobek on 14 December 2017.3
+This is an Opinion Statement prepared by the CFE ECJ Task Force on Hornbach-Baumarkt, in which the Court of Justice of the European Union (Second Chamber) (ECJ) delivered its decision on 31 May 2018.
+In general terms, the ECJ did not follow the Opinion given by Advocate General Bobek on 14 December 2017.3

-The case concerned the compatibility of the German transfer pricing legislation referring to the remuneration of the comfort letter given by a German parent company to a financing bank in support of its foreign EU subsidiaries when it does not accommodate to the arm's length terms.
-German transfer pricing legislation only foresees an adjustment of taxation where foreign related companies are involved, it does not apply to pure domestic situations and does not allow taxpayers to invoke commercial justifications for transactions not carried on at arm's length prices.
-The referring German Court asked whether the relevant German tax rules were compatible with the EU Treaty provisions on freedom of establishment, especially as regards to whether (im)possibility to present evidence of the commercial reasons of the transactions carried out complied with the requirements of the principle of proportionality.
+The case concerned the EU compatibility of German transfer pricing legislation applicable to remuneration related to a comfort letter given by a German parent company to a financing bank in support of its foreign EU subsidiaries when it does not reflect arm's length terms.
+German transfer pricing legislation only foresees an adjustment of taxation where foreign related companies are involved.
+It does not apply to purely domestic situations and does not allow taxpayers to invoke commercial justifications for transactions that do not reflect arm's length prices.
+The referring German court asked whether the relevant German tax rules were compatible with the EU Treaty provisions on freedom of establishment, especially as regards whether or not the inability to present evidence of the commercial reasons for the transactions carried out complied with the requirements of the principle of proportionality.

-In its judgment, the Court follows the approach taken in the previous case SGI (C-311/08) as regards the possibility to justify the restriction of the freedom of establishment by domestic transfer pricing legislation, and clarifies that the principle of proportionality is not satisfied if the domestic legislation does not afford the resident taxpayer the opportunity to prove that the terms agreed in related transactions have commercial reasons resulting from its status as a shareholder of the non-resident company.
+In its decision, the Court follows the approach taken in SGI as regards the possibility to justify the restriction on the freedom of establishment due to domestic transfer pricing legislation, and clarifies that the principle of proportionality is not satisfied if the domestic legislation does not afford the resident taxpayer the opportunity to prove that the terms agreed to in respect of related transactions are grounded in commercial reasons resulting from its status as a shareholder of the non-resident company.

-Background and Issues
+3. Background and Issues

-1. Hornbach-Baumarkt AG (Hornbach) is a German resident parent company with a 100% indirect shareholding in two Dutch resident subsidiaries with negative equity capital.
-In order to guarantee external financing of the Dutch subsidiaries granted by a non-related bank, Hornbach provided comfort letters to the bank agreeing (1) to refrain from disposing of or changing its shareholding in Hornbach Holding BV and of the shareholding of Hornbach Holding BV in the foreign group companies; and (2) to irrevocably and unconditionally undertake to fund the foreign group companies in such a way as to enable them to meet all of their liabilities.
-Hornbach did not receive any remuneration from the subsidiaries for the issuing of the comfort letters.
-2. The German Tax Administration considered that the comfort letters had not been granted on at arm's length basis and increased the income of Hornbach to reflect the notional remuneration that an unconnected third party would normally have paid in consideration for the comfort letters.
-Hornbach brought an action before the referring Court considering that the German provision violates EU freedom of establishment, since it only applies where foreign related companies are involved and the rule does not allow justifications to be invoked when the transaction is not carried out at arm's length.
-3. The applicable version of the German Foreign Transaction Tax Law (Gesetz über die Besteuerung bei Auslandsbeziehungen, Aussensteuergesetz - ("AStG")) establishes that when income from business
+Hornbach-Baumarkt AG (Hornbach) is a German resident parent company with a 100% indirect shareholding in two Netherlands resident subsidiaries with negative equity capital.
+In order to guarantee external financing of the Netherlands subsidiaries granted by a non-related bank, Hornbach provided comfort letters to the bank agreeing to (i) refrain from disposing of or changing its shareholding in Hornbach Holding BV and of the shareholding of Hornbach Holding BV in the foreign group companies; and (ii) irrevocably and unconditionally undertake to fund the foreign group companies in such a way as to enable them to meet all of their liabilities.
+Hornbach did not receive any remuneration from the subsidiaries for issuing the comfort letters.

+The German tax authorities considered that the comfort letters had not been granted on an arm's length basis and increased the income of Hornbach to reflect the notional remuneration that an unconnected third party would normally have paid in consideration for the comfort letters.
+Hornbach brought an action before the referring Court arguing that the German provision violates the EU freedom of establishment, since it only applies where foreign related companies are involved and does not allow for justifications to be invoked when the transaction is not carried out at arm's length.